orangegirl85/udacity_p3_item_catalog/README.md

     * This is an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
-Registered users will have the ability to post, edit and delete their own items.
+Registered users will have the ability to post, edit and delete their own categories and items.

     * Used technologies: Flask, SQLAlchemy, Facebook, Google+ Authentication